 School teachers Sara Stein Smith and Melvyn Maxwell Smith, undeterred by their modest salaries and guided by a shared love of architecture, met Frank Lloyd Wright at Taliesin in 1941 and commissioned a custom home.
 The Smith House in Bloomfield Hills is an excellent example of Wright’s Usonian ideal, which aimed to build quality houses for the American middle class.

 Tours offer a unique view of this special home, its landscape, and the story of a couple whose vision and determination allowed them to achieve their dream.
-All tours meet at the front desk of Cranbrook Art Museum.
+The tour begins at Smith House: 5045 Ponvalley Road, Bloomfield Township, Michigan 48304.
 Reservations are required in advance.

 CRANBROOK AND FRANK LLOYD WRIGHT

 Frank Lloyd Wright had many connections to Cranbrook, including as a visiting lecturer at the Academy of Art, a colleague of Eliel Saarinen in the international architectural scene, and as the commissioner of works by Cranbrook artists for his building projects.

 Frank Lloyd Wright often told his clients to find property no one wanted, with the idea that such a plot would have some interesting natural feature with which Wright’s organic architecture could interact.
 In the case of the Smith House site, the interest came from the marshland and its enormous oaks.
 In time, what proved to be equally important for Melvyn and Sara Smith was the site’s proximity to Cranbrook and the interaction they would have with Cranbrook’s programs and artists.